swiftlang/swift/docs/SIL.rst

   sil-instruction ::= 'alloc_stack' sil-type

   %1 = alloc_stack $T
+  // %1#0 has type $*[local_storage] T
-  // %1 has type $*T
+  // %1#1 has type $*T

-Allocates enough uninitialized memory that is sufficiently aligned on the stack to contain a value of type ``T``.
-The result of the instruction is the address of the allocated memory. ``alloc_stack`` marks the start of the lifetime of the value; the allocation must be balanced with a ``dealloc_stack`` instruction to mark the end of its lifetime.
-The memory is not retainable;
+Allocates uninitialized memory that is sufficiently aligned on the stack to contain a value of type ``T``.
+The first result of the instruction is a local-storage handle suitable for passing to ``dealloc_stack``.
+The second result of the instruction is the address of the allocated memory.

+``alloc_stack`` marks the start of the lifetime of the value; the allocation must be balanced with a ``dealloc_stack`` instruction to mark the end of its lifetime.

-to allocate a retainable box for a value type, use ``alloc_box``.
+The memory is not retainable; to allocate a retainable box for a value type, use ``alloc_box``.

 alloc_ref
 `````````